truzo/tomango-2018/site/content/blog/website-design-dos-and-donts.md

 title: "Website design dos and don'ts"
 author: "mark"
 date: 2013-01-28 10:03:32
-excerpt: Time for a rant.
+description: Time for a rant.
 Here are some of the things that really get our goat about website design.
 Make sure you don't fall into these traps... blog/categories:
  - tips-and-advice
  - web-design